 - (c) Buildings and areas where required.
-Every building constructed or structurally altered shall have an approved automatic sprinkler system installed and maintained when occupied in whole or part for the following purposes: - (1) Multifamily dwellings of three (3) units or more exceeding four thousand eight hundred (4,800) square feet per floor and dormitories, except housing for the elderly, shall include the protection of all areas within the building by an automatic fire sprinkler system complying with Standard 13 of the National Fire Protection Association and equipped with residential type sprinkler heads in the living units. - (2) Educational Group E occupancies: - In basements, kitchens, shops and other spaces where combustibles are stored or handled. - b.
-In other than fire resistive buildings. - Ten thousand (10,000) square feet or over. - 2.
+Every building constructed or structurally altered shall have an approved automatic sprinkler system installed and maintained when occupied in whole or part for the following purposes: - (1) Multifamily dwellings of three (3) units or more exceeding four thousand eight hundred (4,800) square feet per floor and dormitories, except housing for the elderly, shall include the protection of all areas within the building by an automatic fire sprinkler system complying with Standard 13 of the National Fire Protection Association and equipped with residential type sprinkler heads in the living units. - (2) Educational Group E occupancies: - a.
+In basements, kitchens, shops and other spaces where combustibles are stored or handled. - b.
+In other than fire resistive buildings. - 1.
+Ten thousand (10,000) square feet or over. - 2.
 Two (2) stories and up exceeding six thousand (6,000) square feet in area. - 3.
 Three (3) stories and up in height. - (d) Application to existing buildings.
-Where the Fire Chief finds that by reason of construction or highly combustible occupancy, existing buildings constitute a severe fire hazard to its occupants or to adjoining property, the provisions of this section will apply. - (e) System types and approval of plans.
+Where the Fire Chief finds that by reason of construction or highly combustible occupancy, existing buildings constitute a severe fire hazard to its occupants or to adjoining property, the provisions of this section will apply.

+(e) System types and approval of plans.
 Approved automatic sprinkler equipment shall be installed, connected to an adequate water supply with sprinkler heads, valves and auxiliary equipment of standard types suitable for the individual building to be protected as determined by adopted Standard 13, of the National Fire Prevention Association.
 Automatic sprinkler systems shall be designed with a minimum five (5) psi water supply safety factor.
 No automatic sprinkler equipment shall be installed or altered in a building until plans have been submitted to fire prevention and reviewed.
-Electronic plans, including specification sheets and calculations as necessary, shall be submitted in an approved format to the Fire Department for review.
-Once reviewed and conditionally approved, plans shall be electronically signed and returned to the requesting party.
+Four (4) copies of plans shall be submitted approved plans stamped "Conditionally Approved" and three (3) copies shall be returned to owner and the other kept on file at the Fire Department.